blepping/ComfyUI-sonar/README.md

 7. `pink`
 8. `highres_pyramid`: Not extensively tested, but it is slower than the other noise types.
 I would guess it does something like enhance details.

-You can scroll down to the the examples section near the bottom to see some example generations with different noise types.
+You can scroll down to the the [Examples](#examples) section near the bottom to see some example generations with different noise types.

 ## Credits